Configure Delivery Optimization for Windows 10 updates

 All cached files have to be above a set minimum size.
-This size is automatically set by the Delivery Optimization cloud services.
-Administrators may choose to change it, which will result in increased performance, when local storage is sufficient and the network isn't strained or congested.
-Minimum Peer Caching Content File Size determines the minimum size of files to be cached.
+This size is automatically set by the Delivery Optimization cloud services, but when local storage is sufficient and the network isn't strained or congested, administrators might choose to change it to obtain increased performance.
+You can set the minimum size of files to cache by adjusting Minimum Peer Caching Content File Size.

-There are additional options available to robustly control the impact Delivery Optimization has on your network:
+Additional options available that control the impact Delivery Optimization has on your network include the following:

-- Maximum Download Bandwidth and Percentage of Maximum Download Bandwidth controls the download bandwidth used by Delivery Optimization.
+- Maximum Download Bandwidth and Percentage of Maximum Download Bandwidth control the download bandwidth used by Delivery Optimization.

 - Max Upload Bandwidth controls the Delivery Optimization upload bandwidth usage.

-- Monthly Upload Data Cap controls the amount of data a client can upload to peers per month.
+- Monthly Upload Data Cap controls the amount of data a client can upload to peers each month.

 - Minimum Background QoS lets administrators guarantee a minimum download speed for Windows updates.
 This is achieved by adjusting the amount of data downloaded directly from Windows Update or WSUS servers, rather than other peers in the network.

-Various controls allow administrators to further customize scenarios where Delivery Optimization will be used:
+Administrators can further customize scenarios where Delivery Optimization will be used with the following settings:

 - Minimum RAM (inclusive) allowed to use Peer Caching sets the minimum RAM required for peer caching to be enabled.